HannaHojaiji/EE-209AS/README.md

 The initial pairing happens through the random pin spelling through the earables and it activates and establishes connection with the weaarable only if the user has input the same pin on the watch.

 The continues device accessability and data collection happens through the following.
-Use an array of sensors like acceleromtere, heart rate, background noise analysis, velocity tracking to detect detachment or forgetting one of the wearable pieces from the body senros set.
+Use an array of sensors like acceleromtere, heart rate, velocity tracking, etc. to detect detachment or forgetting one of the wearable pieces from the body senros set.

 ## Introduction
 The ubiquity of IoT sensors and wearable devices can potentially cause users to accidentally wear sensors that are not paired with their own cellphones.
 This kind of situation can lead to unwanted sensor data collection by unauthorized users and faulty personal data collection.